 For more on financial advisors, take a look at our guide to online finance programs and degrees.

 Marketers plan, direct, and coordinate marketing efforts for businesses.
-They determine demand for goods and services as well as developing a strategy to maximize profits on those goods and services.
+They determine the demand for goods and services as well as developing a strategy to maximize profits on those goods and services.
 Marketers also oversee the development of products and monitor trends within the business’ target markets.

 Those who go into marketing can also work in advertising or other creative and media fields, which relate to the function of marketing.